hnryjmes/POODR/README.md

 * [decoupling: named references vs direct references] - aka 'dependency injection'

 * "Gear is now smarter because it knows less."

+* When you can't make so many changes, aim to expose dependencies rather than conceal them